EQE exam training

 - Paper D: part DI involves answering a set of legal questions, and part DII involves drafting a legal opinion following an inquiry from a client

-A significant majority of the candidates who participated in our EQE exam training for one or both papers in 2015, passed the respective paper(s).
+A significant majority of the candidates who participated in our EQE exam training for one or both papers in earlier years, passed the respective paper(s).